What happens at a private procedure at Skin Check WA

 * Current as of Nov 2022

-Can I get a Medicare rebate for the POS fee?
+Can I get a Medicare rebate for the extended service?

-We do not believe a minimum standard of treatment will lead to our desired results in terms of patient comfort, follow up care and long term cosmetic outcome.
-The POS fee covers these additional services and are provided by the clinic's entity.
+We do not believe this minimum standard as covered by the rebate alone will lead to our desired results in terms of patient comfort, follow up care and long term cosmetic outcome.

 Can I claim the POS fee from private health insurance?

-This also means any excess for the hospital admission must be paid first to the health insurance to be considered an "inpatient".
+Inpatient status also means any excess for the hospital admission must be paid first to the health insurance.

 We could shift our procedures to mini-day hospitals but any claim benefit would be offset by the need to pay an excess for the majority of our patients.